-I’m sure you have heard the saying, “Less is more”, right?
-Less is “more” is a good thing when we think about the beauty of simplicity!
+Have you heard the saying, “Less is more”?
+Less is more is a good thing when we think about the beauty of simplicity!
 Less is actually best.
 And the more I decorate, the more I appreciate simplicity and breathing space in a room.
 Today let’s talk about when less is best…

 I’ve been thinking a lot about a “less is more” way of decorating my home.